DCD-Ecosystem/dcd_cdt/docs/07_best-practices/08_abi/00_understanding-abi-files.md

 ### Table returns no rows

 Check that your table is accurately described in the ABI file.
-For example, If you use `cleos` to add a table on a contract with a malformed ABI definition and then get rows from that table, you will receive an empty result. `cleos` will not produce an error when adding a row nor reading a row when a contract has failed to properly describe its tables in its ABI.
+For example, If you use `cldcd` to add a table on a contract with a malformed ABI definition and then get rows from that table, you will receive an empty result. `cldcd` will not produce an error when adding a row nor reading a row when a contract has failed to properly describe its tables in its ABI.